daurnimator/lua-http/index.md

   - Can be used at a very high level without need to understand the transportation of HTTP data (other than connection addresses).
   - Provides a rich low level API, if desired, for creating powerful HTTP based tools at the protocol level.

-As a result of these design goals, the library is simple and un-obtrusive and can accommodate tens of thousands of connections on commodity hardware.
+As a result of these design goals, the library is simple and unobtrusive and can accommodate tens of thousands of connections on commodity hardware.

 lua-http is a flexible HTTP and WebSocket library that allows developers to concentrate on line-of-business features when building Internet enabled applications.
 If you are looking for a way to streamline development of an internet enabled application, enable HTTP networking in your game, create a new Internet Of Things (IoT) system, or write a performant custom web server for a specific use case, lua-http has the tools you need.

 ## Common Use Cases

 The following are two simple demonstrations of how the lua-http library can be used:

 ### Retrieving a Document